Youth Justice Mentoring Program

 How it works

 CJCJ pairs culturally appropriate volunteer mentors with currently detained youth to provide weekly mentoring support for at least one year, both in detention and in the community upon release.
-Services are provided Monday through Friday, 9:00 am to 6:00 pm, and Sunday, 2:00 pm to 6:00 pm.
+Services are provided Monday through Friday, 9:00 am to 6:00 pm, and Saturday and Sunday, 12:00 pm to 6:00 pm.

 Mentoring services include:

 - Needs/strengths assessment using the validated Juvenile Assessment and Intervention System (JAIS)

 - Pre- and post-release support

 - Vocational training

 - Substance abuse treatment

 The youth’s family is encouraged to participate in the treatment plan.
 YJM services are gender-responsive and culturally competent.
 We specialize in the different needs that male and female youth have during adolescence and pair mentees with mentors of the same gender and, as much as possible, from similar cultural backgrounds.
 These mentors are often university students interested in a career in a related field or community members passionate about helping these youths.